 As noted, we received an upgraded room and here’s what it looked like.

 I’ll never mind sharing a room with Marilyn Monroe and Audrey Hepburn.
-More seriously, the room meets my four basic requirements for a great hotel room.
+More seriously, the room meets my five basic requirements for a great hotel room.

 - A good mattress with high quality linens.

 - Fast and free wi-fi.

 - A fridge.

 Additionally there’s a small balcony with a view over the Belgian Embassy.

 Dining at the Lord Byron Hotel, whether it be the breakfast buffet or an evening meal is an experience on the same level as everything else about the place – exquisite.
 Breakfast is included with the room and is laid out in the beautiful Sapori restaurant on the ground floor.